USAFA-ECE/ece281-book/book/ICE/ICE6.md

     it to your test bench's simulated clk
 - `i_reset` is an input signal which resets the TDM which sets the output to `i_D0`.
 - `i_D3` is the first of 4 data sets which are passed into the TDM.
-    Notice that it is a vector of `(k_width -1 downto 0)`.
+    Notice that it is a vector of `(k_width - 1 downto 0)`.
 This means if `k_width` is 4 then `i_D3` is a 4-bit vector from 3 downto 0.
     `k_width` then allows the user to determine how big of a vector is going to be passed through.
 We will use 4 in this example, but if you were to use this with your seven segment decoder you could set it to 7.
 - `i_D2` is the second of 4 data sets which are passed into the TDM.
-- `i_D1` is the second of 4 data sets which are passed into the TDM.
+- `i_D1` is the third of 4 data sets which are passed into the TDM.
-- `i_D0` is the second of 4 data sets which are passed into the TDM.
+- `i_D0` is the fourth of 4 data sets which are passed into the TDM.
 - `o_data` represents the output of the TDM.
 At any point in time it will be one of `i_D3`, `i_D2`, `i_D1`, or `i_D0`.
 - `o_sel_n` is an output vector that tells the user which of the input